 As for cloud cover, completely clear means not a cloud in sight, clear means little cloud presence, partly cloudy is scattered clouds, partly/mostly cloudy is around 40-60% cloud cover or a rapidly changing sky, mostly cloudy is 65% to 90% cloud cover, cloudy is 90-100% cloud cover, overcast is a solid 100% cloud cover and obscured means i can't see a thing, get me out of here.

 Snowfall is measured off of a snow board which is cleared twice each day- at 7 a.m. every morning and then usually between 4 and 4:30 p.m.
+Summer rainfall is taken at the same time period so an evening rain may show up on the following day rainfall total.
 Depth is measured with a ruler, and snow water content (SWE) is calculated from a standard rain gauge cylinder as issued by the US Weather Bureau.
 In fall of 2021 a new Geonor T-200B precipitation bucket was installed, to go along with an existing Davis Instruments tipping bucket, as back-up and double check of water content from snowfall, or from direct rainfall.
 This same method has been used since the onset of the study.
 The primary collection of data is done manually.

 Long term weather records include the period of November through May, except for snowfall which has been year-round.
-Starting in 2000 summer temperatures plus rain were recorded, but only starting at that point.
+Starting in 2000 summer temperatures plus rain were recorded, but only starting at that point, though rainfall goes back to 1989.
 That information has been collected year-round since then.

 The temperatures are taken in degrees Celsius.
 Snowfall, snow depth and total snowfall are in centimeters but water equivalent (due to reporting methods to US agencies) has been kept in inches.
 There are two temperature recorders in case of any instrument failure, Davis Instruments and Campbell Scientific devices.
 Temperature data for this web site, since recorded by machine, is a standard midnight to midnight day record.